 The Cleveland Clinic Health System, is a physician led organization, that from the very beginning treated nurses respectfully and collegially.
 Our physicians and nurses work shoulder to shoulder in putting patients first, just as moms around the world put their children and families first.
 Many of our nurses rise to top leadership posts such as hospital presidencies, just as moms around the globe rise to the challenges of being the CEOs of their households.

-Cheers to all the hard-working, loving moms, nurses, and women who enrich all of our lives and help keep us strong, healthy, and in charge!
+Cheers to all the hard-working, loving moms, nurses, and women who enrich all of our lives and help keep us Be Strong, Be Healthy, Be in Charge!